Home / Services / Los Angeles, California

 Resource Library

-Keeping Cast and Crew Hydrated on Los Angeles Film and TV Sets
+Water for Cast and Crew on Los Angeles Film and TV Sets

 Film and television production in Los Angeles runs on long days and hot locations.
 A single feature or series shoot can put a hundred or more people on their feet for twelve to fourteen hours, and many of those hours happen outdoors under direct sun.
 Craft services is the department that traditionally handles food and drink on set, and part of that job is keeping cast and crew supplied with cold water from the first call through wrap.
-When that water supply runs thin, the whole production feels it, because dehydrated people work slower, make more mistakes, and are more likely to need a medical break.
+After years of staging water for LA productions, we can usually tell from the call sheet which days will be the hard ones: an inland location, a company move after lunch, and exteriors scheduled straight through the afternoon burn off.
+When the water supply runs thin on a day like that, the whole production feels it, because dehydrated people work slower, make more mistakes, and are more likely to need a medical break.

 The two-climate reality of Los Angeles shapes how much water a production actually needs.
 A shoot on the coast in Santa Monica or along the beach cities might sit in the low eighties for most of the day.
 Move that same shoot inland to the San Fernando Valley, downtown, or the San Gabriel Valley and the temperature can climb into the upper nineties or above.
 Basecamps, where the trailers, wardrobe, and holding areas cluster, are often set up on asphalt lots that trap and radiate heat.
 Cast members in heavy costumes, period wardrobe, or prosthetics feel that heat far more than the numbers on a thermometer suggest.